 — Elizabeth Stone

-When I read it, I knew how real it was.
+When I read it, I felt how real it was.
 Every parent that I had a chat with agreed that this is true.

 We longed for this little human being for some time.
 Being a lesbian couple and wishing to have a kid is an incredible journey.
 I am not saying any other is not.
 It is just, this is the one I know very well.
 Both of us gone through the whole IVF process several times.
 And if you ever knew someone who had the experience, you would know that even once is a lot.
 I am the luckiest person to be married to a viking.
 She is my rock!
 After long wait and tries, finally Idun decided to arrive when we moved to the US.
 But before that we learned to let go, to accept, to give up, to fight, to endure, and surely to lean on each other.
 I especially learned one big thing that will stay with me forever.
 Hope is a very dangerous concept and I decided to take it out of my life and even vocabulary.
 Johanna does not agree with me but my feelings on this has been life changing.
 The moment I read Pema Chödrön’s thoughts on hope, I felt a revelation.
 Hoping to be a mother/parent was at some point weighing heavy on me.
 I can easily say that it was not an easy process to stop hoping but yes I managed to do it.

-I said that the post is partly about loosing my name.
-Yes, at one point I lost my name and it did not bothered me at all.
-I know you are full of question marks 🙂 Here is the story.
-I had very dramatic labor and delivery.
-I was covid positive and my water broke a week earlier than planned due date.
-Towards the end of the delivery my oxygen levels and heart rate was so low that I do not remember the numbers.
-My body decided that the best is to put me on sleep mode.
-I woke up time to time to see if the baby was fine and at the end only thing I saw was way too many people in the room with very concerned looks on their faces.
+I said that the post is partly about losing my name.
+Yes, at one point, I lost my name, and it didn’t bother me at all.
+I know you are full of question marks 🙂 Here is the story: I had a very dramatic labor and delivery.
+I was COVID positive, and my water broke a week earlier than the planned due date.
+Towards the end of the delivery, my oxygen levels and heart rate were so low that I don’t remember the numbers.
+My body decided that the best thing was to put me in sleep mode.
+I woke up from time to time to check if the baby was fine, and in the end, the only thing I saw was way too many people in the room with very concerned looks on their faces.
 I thought something was wrong with the baby.
 Thankfully, she was fine.
-Instead, it was me who was not good.
-The thing is you do not know how bad the situation is when you are the one who is in danger.
-They directly sent me to the intensive care unit and I stay there for a few days.
-So how did I loose my name?
+Instead, it was me who was not well.
+The thing is, you don’t know how bad the situation is when you’re the one in danger.
+They immediately sent me to the intensive care unit, and I stayed there for a few days.
+So how did I lose my name?

 ** Kudos to Lucile Packard Children’s Hospital Stanford for saving me and taking care of us!
 I cannot thank them enough and cannot imagine any better place to experience something like this.
 They have gone above and beyond every minute of our stay.